What is latency?

 Is latency the same as bandwidth?

-No, latency measures delay in data transmission, while bandwidth refers to the data transfer capacity of a network.
-Both are crucial for network performance but are distinct metrics.
+No, latency measures the delay in data transfer, while bandwidth refers to the amount of data that can be transmitted over a network in a given time.

 Want to learn more about how Lightyear can help you?